the-turing-way/the-turing-way/project_management/dissemination-report-20190507.md

 * Reviewing
 * Continous Integration
 * Research Data Management
-* Reproducbile Research with Make
+* Reproducible Research with Make

 The handbook and project GitHub repository (https://github.com/alan-turing-institute/the-turing-way) have more than 20 contributors.